 Abingdon Theatre Company -- Summer 2015

 Synopsis: Kevin McFadden hasn't spoken to anyone since he killed 17 people at a shopping mall three weeks ago.
 But when a prison doctor takes an unexpected interest in his case, Kevin decides to meet with him - revealing a troubled past that unites them both.

 Project Y Theatre Company (Off-Broadway)

 *Selected for Best of the Year Anthology

 *Excerpts published in Best Stage Monologues by Smith and Kraus

 Sam Goodstein prosecuted Julius and Ethel Rosenberg for treason, in the crime of the century.
-Their conviction led Sam and his wife Judith to success, notoriety, and a world that had been previously closed to them.

-But when troubling questions arise about the case, Sam and Judith must decide how much they're willing to sacrifice for that success, and how much they can compromise and still stay who they are.
+But when troubling questions arise about the case, Sam and his wife Judith must decide how much they're willing to sacrifice for that success, and how much they can compromise and still stay who they are.

 ROSENBERG examines power, equality, and political courage in Washington, DC -- and what has-- or hasn't -- changed since 1953.

 Moving Arts Theatre - Chicago - October 2023